 Cyber security remains a focus area for the Committee.
-The Head of Technology attended the March Audit Committee to give an assessment of cyber risk and update on progress made in protecting the Group against evolving threats.
+The Head of Technology, Chris Boultwood, attended the November Audit Committee to give an assessment of cyber risk and update on progress made in protecting the Group against evolving threats.
+A further cyber update was provided by the CFO at the March meeting.